 For Non-Degree Students

 Many of the online courses are in advanced topics intended for those who have previously studied tax with us or those who are working in tax law.
 We do offer some courses which, while still very challenging, are good starting points.
-Please contact email@example.com or at (212) 998 6394 to discuss.
+Please contact John Stephens, Director of the Graduate Tax Program by emailing firstname.lastname@example.org or calling (212) 998-6394 to discuss.